ottkaskjr/walletproject/README.txt

     1. Use "localhost:8070/addnewplayer?username=:name" (POST) to create a new player either providing a username by param of json body
-    2. Use "localhost:8070/start?username=:name" (GET) to start a game session and use application(intellij) log to simulate the game session via Scanner input
+    2. Use "localhost:8070/start?username=:name" (GET) to start a game session and use application(intellij) log to simulate the game session via Scanner input.
+NB!
+WHILE RUNNING FROM DOCKER IMAGE THE MANUAL INPUT CANNOT BE USED.

 Changes or missing features: